Top stock tips by Mitessh Thakkar, Shrikant Chouhan

 Mitessh Thakkar of mitesshthakkar.com

-Buy Reliance for a target price of Rs 2,175 with a stop loss at Rs 2,094
+Buy Amara Raja Batteries above Rs 736 for a target price of Rs 760 with a stop loss at Rs 728

-Buy Pidilite for a target price of Rs 2,310 with a stop loss at Rs 2,239
+Buy GAIL for a target price of Rs 156 with a stop loss at Rs 147.5

-Buy Tata Chemicals for a target price of Rs 885 with a stop loss at Rs 849
+Buy NTPC for a target of Rs 125 with a stop loss at Rs 117

 Shrikant Chouhan of Kotak Securities

-Buy RIL for a target price of Rs 2,150 with a stop loss at Rs 2,090
+Buy ICICI Bank for a target price of Rs 715 with a stop loss at Rs 697

-Buy Vedanta for a target price of Rs 345 with a stop loss at Rs 315
+Buy Titan for a target price of Rs 1,890 with a stop loss at Rs 1,790

-Buy Sumitomo Chemical for a target price of Rs 430 with a stop loss at Rs 388
+Buy Century Textiles for a target price of Rs 820 with a stop loss at Rs 745

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.